 3) This will open the Insert Chart dialog box.
 In the Insert Chart dialog box, choose the All Charts tab.

-Then choose Combo option from the left menu.
-On the right side, you will find the data Series Names, 2 drop-down menus under the Chart Type heading and 2 checkboxes under the Secondary Axis title.
+Then choose the Combo option from the left menu.
+On the right side, you will find the data Series Names, 2 drop-down menus under the Chart Type heading, and 2 checkboxes under the Secondary Axis title.